nelson-n/cs-math-nn/DataStructuresAlgorithms/BigOCheatsheet.md

 # Big O Cheatsheet

+# Djikstra's (Shortest Paths)
+// - For a graph G = (V, E) runs in O(E lg V) time when implemented correctly.
+// - Only works with positive edge weights, for negative edge weights one must
+// use the Bellman-Ford algorithm which runs in O(VE) time.

 ## Data Structures Big O
 - Linked list inserts and deletes: O(1)
 - Linked list random access: O(n)